dylanesque/Cheatsheets/web_app&software_architecture.md

 - A Thin Client holds only the UI of the application, no business logic of any kind.

 - A Thick Client holds some or all of the business logic.

+# High Availability

+- "High availability also known as HA is the ability of the system to stay online despite having failures at the infrastructural level in real-time"

+- "Fault tolerance is the ability of the system to stay up despite taking hits."

+- "Redundancy is duplicating the components or instances & keeping them on standby to take over in case the active instances go down.
+It’s the fail-safe, backup mechanism."

+-